-March 1856 – Bear Valley, California: Sparsely Documented Murder of Unnamed Chinese Man
+March 1856 – Bear Valley, California: Sparsely Documented Lynching of an Unnamed Chinese Man

 Narrative